DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 }
 ```

-and add the plugin we need
+And add the plugin we need.

 ```javascript
 {